Radar and Event Camera Fusion for Agile Robot Ego-Motion Estimation: Related Works

-Event cameras provide high temporal resolution, wide dynamic range, and low power use, making them well-suited for vSLAM in challenging settings.
-Frame-based research can be categorized by how events are processed \cite{huang2023event}.
-Otherwise, \cite{rebecq2017real} and \cite{zihao2017event} generate event frames within spatio-temporal windows for feature detection and tracking.
-Line features are further explored in \cite{chamorro2020high,chamorro2022event} to enhance tracking, while \cite{xu2023tight} fuses line features with IMU data for high-frequency velocity estimation.
-These methods leverage the dynamic nature of event data for more reliable tracking.
+Event-based odometry methods can be broadly categorized by how event data is processed.
+Some works, such as \cite{rebecq2017real} and \cite{zihao2017event}, convert asynchronous events into event frames within spatio-temporal windows for feature detection and tracking.
+To enhance geometric constraints, line features are further explored in \cite{chamorro2020high,chamorro2022event}, while \cite{xu2023tight} integrates line features with IMU data to achieve high-frequency motion estimation.

-Some works aim to directly estimate camera motion from events, bypassing traditional feature detection and tracking.
-A simple approach generates event frames via spatio-temporal alignment \cite{rebecq2016evo}.
+Some works aim to directly estimate motion from events, bypassing traditional feature detection and tracking.
+A simple approach generates event frames through spatio-temporal alignment \cite{rebecq2016evo}.
 More advanced methods, like \cite{hidalgo2022event}, tightly fuse events and frames using EGM and PBA.
-For velocity estimation, \cite{lu2023event} proposes a plane-based representation to compute translational velocity from normal flow, while \cite{guo2024cmax} uses contrast maximization to estimate instantaneous angular velocity from raw events.

 With deep learning’s rise in computer vision, applying it to event camera SLAM is promising.
-Event data are usually converted into frame-like forms for CNN processing. \cite{zhu2019unsupervised} introduces an unsupervised method that encodes events as temporal volumes and estimates optical flow, ego-motion, and depth from motion blur.
+Event data is usually converted into frame-like forms for CNN processing. \cite{zhu2019unsupervised} introduces an unsupervised method that encodes events as temporal volumes and estimates optical flow, ego-motion, and depth from motion blur.
 In a supervised approach, \cite{gehrig2021combining} presents a network that fuses asynchronous events and monocular images for continuous-time depth and motion estimation.
+DEVO\cite{klenk2023devo} advances event-based odometry but depends on the quality of trained event patches for accurate motion estimation.

+Building on multi-sensor fusion, \cite{zhu2023event} combines event and RGB-D data to improve pose estimation for agile-legged robots under dynamic maneuvers, and \cite{wang2024fast} demonstrates that tightly coupling LiDAR, IMU, event, and standard camera measurements enables real-time and robust odometry in challenging conditions.
+These methods generally leverage the dynamic nature of event data to enhance tracking robustness and accuracy.
+PL-EVIO\cite{guan2023pl} achieves robust, real-time state estimation by tightly fusing asynchronous event streams, standard images, and inertial measurements.

 Although these methods show strong performance, their reliance on frame-to-frame association can be computationally demanding for onboard systems with limited resources.
 In contrast, due to its sensing mechanism, an event camera provides instantaneous motion cues.
 Thus, we explore deriving instantaneous velocity directly from event data.